Researchers say it would be impossible to control a super-intelligent artificial intelligence

 Part of the team’s reasoning came from the halting problem posed by Alan Turing in 1936.
 The problem centers on figuring out whether or not a computer program will reach a result and an answer (so it stops), or it will simply be stuck forever trying to find one.

-And as Turing demonstrated through some clever mathematics, while we can know that for some specific program it is logically impossible to find a way that would let us know that for every possible program that could ever be written.
+And as Turing demonstrated through some clever mathematics, while we can know that for some specific program it is logically impossible to find a way that would let us know that for every possible program that might ever be written.
 This brings us back to artificial intelligence, which in a super-intelligent state can hold practically every possible computer program in its memory simultaneously.

 And any program written to prevent AI from harming humans and destroying the world, for example, may come to a conclusion (and stop) or not — it’s mathematically impossible to be absolutely sure of either case, which means it’s uncontainable.